ubul86/szallas_hu_test/README.md

 - **node**: This service is responsible for building and serving the Vue.js frontend application.
 It runs the Node.js server, compiles assets, and serves the frontend during development.

+- **php-cli-cron**: A dedicated service for running scheduled cron jobs.
+This service is built from the `Dockerfile_php_cron` file located in the `docker_settings` directory.
+It mounts the application code and configuration files from the host machine, ensuring that any changes are reflected in the container.
+This service depends on the `php` service and uses the shared application codebase.

+- **elasticsearch**: This service provides a search engine for the application, enabling efficient and scalable full-text search capabilities.
+It uses the `docker.elastic.co/elasticsearch/elasticsearch:8.10.1` image and runs as a single-node instance.
+Persistent data storage ensures that search indexes are retained across container restarts.
+The service is secured with an environment variable-defined password (`ELASTICSEARCH_PASS`) and is accessible on port `9200`.
+Memory usage is configured to optimize performance.

 ## Installation With Docker